Overview

 Goals / Remit

-Sales are conducted in approximately 150 countries under the leading global brands TENA and Tork, and other strong brands, such as JOBST, Leukoplast, Libero, Libresse, Lotus, Nosotras, Saba, Tempo, Vinda and Zewa.
-Essity has about 46,000 employees.
-Net sales in 2021 amounted to approximately EUR 12 bn.
+Every day, we improve the hygiene and health of one billion people in 150 countries.
+Our leading global brands are TENA and Tork, and other strong brands, such as JOBST, Leukoplast, Libero, Libresse, Lotus, Nosotras, Saba, Tempo and Zewa.
+Essity has about 36,000 employees.
+Net sales in 2023 amounted to 147,147 SEK billion.
 The company’s headquarters is located in Stockholm, Sweden, and Essity is listed on Nasdaq Stockholm.
 Essity breaks barriers to well-being and contributes to a healthy, sustainable and circular society.Main EU files targeted

 Circular economy package